Steffi Jacob

-Steffi Jacob (born Steffi Hanzlik on 30 September 1975 in Schmalkalden) is a German skeleton racer who has competed in the early 2000s.
+Steffi Jacob (born Steffi Hanzlik; 30 September 1975 in Schmalkalden) is a German skeleton racer who has competed in the early 2000s.
 She won a gold medal in the inaugural women's skeleton event at the 2000 FIBT World Championships in Igls.

 Hanzlik also finished tied for seventh (with Russia's Yekaterina Mironova) at the 2002 Winter Olympics in Salt Lake City.

-She also won the women's Skeleton World Cup overall title twice (Inaugural 1996-7, 1998-9).
+She also won the women's Skeleton World Cup overall title twice (Inaugural 1996–7, 1998–9).